jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 models/square.py|10.
 And now, the Square!|Write the class Square that inherits from Rectangle models/square.py|11.
 Square size|Update the class Square by adding the public getter and setter size models/square.py|12.
-Square update|Update the class Square by adding the public method def update(self, *args, **kwargs) that assigns attributes
+Square update|Update the class Square by adding the public method def update(self, *args, **kwargs) that assigns attributes models/rectangle.py|13.
+Rectangle instance to dictionary representation|Update the class Rectangle by adding the public method def to_dictionary(self): that returns the dictionary representation of a Rectangle

 ---